Greenbaum-Lab/FWASS/README.md

 # FWASS

-This repo computes similarity between individuals based on genetic variation data.
+This repo computes similarities and distances between individuals based on genetic variation data.

+##### Possible computations:

-It can compute either a frequency-weighted (Greenbaum et al., 2016), or non frequency-weighted metric (Li and Horvitz, 1953).
+* Frequency-weighted (Greenbaum et al., 2016).

+* Non frequency-weighted metric (Li and Horvitz, 1953).

+* Allele sharing distance (ASD) (Eq 9 in Xiaoyi Gaoa and Eden R. Martin, 2009).

 This computation method uses an assumption that the maximum number of alleles per site is low, and benefit from matrix multiplication fast algorithm to speed up the computation.

 ## How to use FWASS?